 In the decades since his death, the mysteries Albert Johnson left behind have captivated true crime aficionados.
 With no obvious answers on the horizon, those might be mysteries we have to live with for a long time.

 Whatever Johnson was hiding — and it certainly seems, by his violent reaction to the Mounties’ arrival that he was hiding something — it was a secret worth dying for.
 In all likelihood, he took that secret to the grave.

-If you liked this story, you might also enjoy learning about the family who survived alone in the Siberian wilderness for 42 years.
+If you liked this story about the Mad Trapper, you might also enjoy learning about the family who survived alone in the Siberian wilderness for 42 years.
 Also, consider reading about some of history’s strangest deaths ever recorded.